xcore/doc_tips_and_tricks/doc/crc.rst

   XOR r[3] onto r[2] and r[3]:        1110
   Shift right, shifting next data in: 0111

-Note that the answer is the same, but that the bits are written down in a reverse order.
+Note that the answer is the same, and that the bits are written down in a reverse order.

 The polynomial